This free standing raspberry trifle is a modern take on the traditional trifle which looks good right down to the last serving.

 - Line the loaf tin with a layer of cling film.

-- Combine 3 tbsp custard powder and 2 tbsp caster sugar with a little of the 450ml (¾pt) milk.
+- Combine 3 tablespoon custard powder and 2 tablespoon caster sugar with a little of the 450ml (¾pt) milk.
 Stir to form a smooth paste.
 Heat the remaining milk in a saucepan until just coming to the boil.
 Slowly stir the hot milk into the custard powder mixture then return to the pan.
 Cook over a low heat until thickened.

 - Allow to cool for about 10 minutes, stirring frequently to prevent a skin forming.
 Pour the custard into the lined tin and place in the refrigerator until completely set.